Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 391 - Programming System and Tools/L2_Shell IO and Pipes.md

     - ex. as it is common to write TODO in your programs, one may use grep in such way --- grep "TODO" project/*
         - note: * wildcard allows use to select of any file that is under the project folder
 - To compile a java file in unix enviroment: javac -o run_name, then run it with java run_name

+## Vim editing tips/notes
+- right bottom #,# gives you infor of your cursor location (row, col)
+- when you're in vim, use `:e somefile.txt `to open the somefile to edit
+    - `vim newfile.txt` when creating a newfile and start editing **navigation**
+- b to press back an entire word
+- w to press forward an entire word
+- 0 to press to row 0
+- shift 4 to press to get the end of the line

+**insertion/editing**
+- a to press to append
+- . to repeat last insetion, whereas u to undo the last insertion you did